mahlenmorris/VCVRack/Memory.md

 # The Memory modules for VCV Rack
 A set of related modules for use with VCV Rack 2.0.
 They combine to form ensembles of recording and playback of audio.
-Forms an inverted tape machine, with a motionless recording medium (a Memory) and playback and recording heads that move independently within it.
+Forms an inverted tape machine, with a motionless recording medium (a Memory or MemoryCV) and playback and recording heads that move independently within it.

 ![Memory Modules image](images/MemoryFamilySameHeight.png)

 * [Memory](#memory): The module containing the audio.
 Can be wiped clean and resized. *Always* the left-most module in any Memory ensemble.
+* [MemoryCV](#memorycv): The module containing the control voltage signals.
+Can be wiped clean and resized. *Always* the left-most module in any MemoryCV ensemble.
+Requires less RAM than a Memory.
 * [Depict](#depict): Visualizes the contents of the Memory and the movement of the heads within it.
 * [Embellish](#embellish): Records stereo signals sent to it, but simultaneously plays back the audio signal under the head.
 This makes sound-on-sound, effects passes, and the building up of